pranayanand123/Article-Summarizer/README.md

 # Article-Summarizer
-Summarize a whole article as per your need of summary needed
+Summarize a whole article as per your need of summary